peterfarrar/principles-of-management-notes/notes_ch_08.md

 Analysts determine how each force has a strong or weak impact on the firm.

 ### Industry Rivalry
 Strong rivalry reduces profit potential for all firms.
-Weak rivalries have fewer firms and either there are enough customers to sustain each firm, or each firm has specialized in a way to meat a portion of the customer bases' unique needs.
+Weak rivalries have fewer firms and either there are enough customers to sustain each firm, or each firm has specialized in a way to meet a portion of the customer bases' unique needs.

 ### The Threat of New Entrants
 Profitable markets attract new entrants, either new firms or firms from other industries expanding their offerings by entering new industries.
 This may be easier or harder based on the **Barriers to entry** (factors that impact a new firms ability to compete successfully).
-These include cost of entry (equiptment, etc.), regulations, brand loyalty.
+These include cost of entry (equipment, etc.), regulations, brand loyalty.

 ### Threat of Substitutes
 A substitute is any product or service that can meet the same need for the customer.
 These are not rivals, but different products or services that can draw away customers.

 ## Supplier Power
 Supplieres that offer specialized products or control resources or part of a market, can have an upperhand over the firm.
 Examples include rare earth minerals, specialized computer chips.
-Suppliers of comodoties like wheat, oil, porkbellies, often have low power, as their are many rivals to choose from.
+Suppliers of comodoties like wheat, oil, porkbellies, often have low power, as there are many rivals to choose from.

 ## Buyer Power
 "Buyer" in this context is the customer that purchases the firms goods or services.
 In This case the firm becomes the supplier.
 If the product or service is unique, they can command a higher price.
 If the goods and services provided are commonly available, then the firm will have to set competitive prices, and so has less power.
 Some firms use **switching costs** to penalize consumers if they chose to change supliers.
 The harder it is to change to the competitors offering, the more power the firm has.